Ajmon353/WHSTechNotes/journal.md

 3. Play video games or watch tv.
 4. Pass all my ap exams.
 I will study and keep my grades up.
 5. My mom because she is very understanding and is always there for me.
+# April 7, 2025
+AI can help you study and stay organized for tests like STAAR by giving you quizs and reviews on the topic.
+The most useful feature would be instant feedback and an explanation on why the question is right or wrong.